Highlights from the Ratings and Financial Report for Advanced Micro Devices Inc. (AMD)

-Advanced Micro Devices Inc. (NASDAQ:AMD) went up by 1.20% from its latest closing price compared to the recent 1-year high of $99.23.
-The company’s stock price has collected -2.46% of loss in the last five trading sessions.
-Press Release reported on 03/16/21 that AMD Brings Power of “Zen 3” to World’s Best Mobile Processors for Business(1) — AMD Ryzen PRO 5000 Series Mobile Processors
+Advanced Micro Devices Inc. (NASDAQ:AMD) went up by 1.56% from its latest closing price compared to the recent 1-year high of $99.23.
+The company’s stock price has collected -2.09% of loss in the last five trading sessions.
+MarketWatch.com reported on 03/25/21 that AMD could benefit from Intel ‘faux pas,’ analyst says in upgrade

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.